 All-wheel drive is standard on all Forester models.
 Ground clearance has increased from 7.5 to 8.1 inches (7.9 inches for the 2.5 XT Limited).
-The optional four-speed-automatic transmission gains revised adaptive shift control.
-Reworked rear seats promise greater thigh support.
+The optional four-speed automatic transmission gains revised adaptive shift control.

 The Forester features flared front fenders and blister-type rear quarter panels.
-Its appearance hasn't changed noticeably despite the 2006 face-lift.
-Features on the L.L.Bean Edition include a self-leveling rear suspension, a security system, a durable cargo floor and 10-spoke, 16-inch alloy wheels.
+It received a face-lift in 2006, though its overall appearance didn't change much.
+Features on the L.L.Bean Edition include a self-leveling rear suspension, a security system, a durable cargo floor and 17-inch alloy wheels.